DeepIdris/Classification-of-Objects-using-a-Radar-Signal-and-Machine-Learning/README.md

 that is, two labels/outputs and multiclass classification, that is, more than two labels/outputs.
 The models with the best performance in each case will be used to predict on the unlabeled data.

-Data was provided by Harris-Birtill, D., which is part of a University internal project.
+Data was provided by Harris-Birtill, D. (PhD), which is part of a University internal project.